2 Park Street Sydney

 In addition, Bob provides advice about commercial and retail leases and agreements for lease, as well as about whole of building acquisitions, both commercial and retail, including full due diligence coordination and reporting.

 - Greg Beguad

 Greg is a Partner in Colin Biggers & Paisley's construction and engineering practice.
 He has 30 years' experience in his main areas of practice, which are construction, infrastructure, procurement, and energy and resources projects.

 Having worked as a lawyer in private practice and as a civil engineer, Greg is able to draw on a deep knowledge of both construction and contract law and the technical and engineering aspects of the construction industry.
 His extensive experience includes providing strategic advice, tenders, contract drafting, negotiations, dispute resolution, and implementation throughout the construction and operations phases.

 Greg works for government and private clients in a broad range of industries, including energy and resources, transport, defence, public infrastructure, IT and property development.

 In 2018, Doyle's Guide recommended him as a leading front-end construction and infrastructure lawyer in NSW.
 In 2020, Doyle's Guide listed him as a recommended front-end construction, infrastructure and major projects lawyer in NSW.

 - Kate Craig

-Kate Craig is a partner in the banking and finance team.
+Kate Craig is a Partner in the banking and financial services team.
 She specialises in banking and finance law with emphasis on corporate and construction finance.
 Primarily Kate acts for international and Australian banks and corporate borrowers.